SHARE

 (And don’t worry—none of the parents pictured here made these mistakes!)

 If you’ve booked a sunset session, especially with toddlers or young kids, try to keep the rest of your day low-key.
 Stick to your normal routine as much as possible and avoid big, tiring activities like the beach or amusement park before photos.
+Kids (and parents!) do best when the day feels calm.

 Quick tip: Lay out everyone’s outfits a week in advance and do a quick “fit check.”
 That way, you’ll have plenty of time to swap sizes or add accessories if needed.
+Coordinated colors and comfortable clothing help the focus stay on your family’s connection — not wardrobe distractions.

 Mom Note: I offer styling suggestions to all clients and I encourage you to reach out with any questions.
 I’m happy to help!

-A well-rested child is a happy child.
 If your little one normally naps, try your best to stick with that schedule.
 Waking kids early from naps usually backfires and can lead to crankiness during photos.

 For summer and early fall sessions, keep in mind that the best light happens later in the evening—sometimes close to bedtime.
 In that case, consider planning an extra nap that day or booking a late autumn session, when we can start earlier (around 4 pm).